konstfish/multi-tenant-observability/prometheus/querier-frontend/README.md

 #### [config.yaml](config.yaml)

 Contains config for `kube-rbac-proxy`.
-Extracts the value from the `namespace` query parameter & creates a `SubjectAccessReview` to confirm the requesting account (which is derivated from the attached Authorization header, usually a Service Accounts JWT) has permissions on the `namespace/metrics` resource.
+Extracts the value from the `namespace` query parameter & creates a `SubjectAccessReview` to confirm the requesting account (which is derivated from the attached Authorization header, usually a Service Accounts JWT) has permissions on the `pods/metrics` subresource.
 The verb corresponds to the [HTTP Method used for the call]( https://github.com/brancz/kube-rbac-proxy/blob/master/pkg/proxy/proxy.go#L48-L60.).
 This setup is built around all calls to Prometheus being strictly `GET` to limit the amount of permissions needed.

 #### [deployment.yaml](deployment.yaml)